Jang/Geo Group Rs1b defamation case: Court seeks reply from Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: At the fifth hearing, legal counsel for PTI Chairman Imran Khan, Babar Awan finally appeared before the court on Monday and sought time till first week of May to submit his power of attorney in a Rs1 billion suit for defamation that Jang/Geo Group has filed against Imran for false statements that he has been making against the Group.
+ISLAMABAD: At the fifth hearing, legal counsel for the Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan, Babar Awan finally appeared before the court on Monday and sought time till first week of May to submit his power of attorney in a Rs1 billion suit for defamation that Jang/Geo Group has filed against Imran for false statements that he has been making against the Group.

 PTI Chairman Imran Khan lelveled allegations against the Geo and Jang Group about taking money from Nawaz Sharif, having additional ads, following US and Indian agenda for money and charged the Group’s Editor-in Chief for being 'blackmailer', 'Firon' and 'media godfather', and each charge was repeated many times, but ran away when the court summoned.